Updated: September 16, 2022

 These are presented in the each job’s Software Settings page.
 The Command Template presents the basic options that are available for Standard, SMP and MPI modes where applicable.
-Wrapper scripts that offer additional options, such as Converge or LS-DYNA, are described in more detail in the Frequently Asked Questions section of our resources page.

 Yes, you can.
 Most of the time, the executable you will need will already be on the

 $PATH environment variable when your command line or script is run.
 If necessary, you can login to a cluster to locate an executable not specified in that software’s Command Template, by following the instructions at Connecting to Your Cluster, or contact us directly at Rescale Support.